MLWhiz/mlwhiz/content/post/2019-01-17-deep_learning_nlp_preprocess.md

 ```

 ## Conclusion:
 NLP is still a very interesting problem in Deep Learning space and thus I would encourage you to do a lot of experimentation to see what works and what doesn't.
 I have tried to provide a wholesome perspective of the preprocessing steps for a Deep Learning Neural network for any NLP problem.
 But that doesn't mean it is definitive.
 If you want to learn more about NLP [here](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11503135394&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Flanguage-processing) is an awesome course.
+You can start for free with the 7-day Free Trial.
 If you think we can add something to the flow, do mention it in the comments.

 ## Endnotes and References